chain4travel/caminojs/README.md

 * Add Validators and Delegators to the Primary Subnetwork by staking AVAX
 * Create a Subnetwork
 * Administer a local node
-* Retrieve Avalanche network information from a node
+* Retrieve Camino network information from a node

 ### Requirements